Abbey Mausoleum (Arlington County, Virginia)

 Abbey Mausoleum was a mausoleum in Arlington County, Virginia, in the United States founded in 1924.
 One of the most luxurious burial places in the Washington, D.C., metropolitan area, many famous individuals, judges, and military leaders were buried there.
 The mausoleum encountered financial difficulties and declared bankruptcy in 1966.
 It suffered vandalism numerous times, and several graves were desecrated.
 Remains buried there were disinterred and reburied elsewhere, and it was demolished in February 2001.
 Several architectural features of the structure were salvaged.
-It was located just outside Arlington National Cemetery next to Henderson Hall (Arlington, Virginia).
+It was located just outside Arlington National Cemetery next to Henderson Hall.